 Summary of main findings

-Despite the CEDAR study not meeting its sample size target, the results provide evidence of a reduction in antibiotic consumption with the use of analgesic ear drops compared to children who were not provided with ear drops.
-The primary analysis (active drops versus usual care) showed modest evidence of a difference between groups when combining the results of the two-group and three-group studies, with 11/38 (29%) of children in the usual care group consuming antibiotics compared to 1/39 (3%) in the analgesic drops group.
+Despite the study falling sort of its sample size target, and demonstrating a lower than expected antibiotic consumption rate, the results provide evidence of a reduction in antibiotic consumption with the use of anaesthetic-analgesic ear drops compared to children who were not provided with ear drops.
+The primary analysis (active drops versus usual care) showed modest evidence of a difference between groups when combining the results of the two-group and three-group studies, with 11/38 (29%) of children in the usual care group consuming antibiotics compared to 1/39 (3%) in the anaesthetic-analgesic drops group.
 This represents an 87% reduction in the odds of consuming antibiotics (OR 0.13, 95% CI 0.01, 1.13).
 If this reflects a true effect of the ear drops, the most likely explanation for reduced antibiotic consumption is reduced pain.
-We were, however, unable to investigate this mechanism due to the very limited sample size in the three-group study, which included the placebo drops group.
-Secondary outcome measures provided modest evidence of reductions in pain, oral analgesic consumption, symptom burden, and illness duration in the active drops group compared to children allocated to usual care.
+However, secondary analyses showed both glycerol and active drops to be superior to no drops for pain relief at day two.
+The former could be explained by the placebo effect, or a soothing anti-inflammatory effect of glycerol.
+Secondary outcome measures provided modest evidence of reductions in oral analgesic consumption, symptom burden, and illness duration in the active drops group compared to children allocated to usual care.

 Our economic analyses demonstrated that the use of active drops is unlikely to reduce medication costs in the short term, primarily because antibiotics are cheap.
-The more substantial economic benefits are likely to come in the longer term, via reduced antimicrobial resistance.
+The more substantial economic benefits are likely to come in the longer term, via reduced antimicrobial resistance and/or changes in consultation patterns if the drops were to become available over the counter.
 Nevertheless, the “cost per antibiotic avoided” of active drops is low and if parental productivity costs are included in the analysis, it may even save money.
 We also found weak evidence that active drops improved health-related quality of life scores, measured by the CHU9D at eight days.

 Interviews conducted with three participating parents revealed their views and experiences of AOM, its treatment, and the CEDAR study.
 The study aim was viewed positively by parents, who felt the treatment of pain to reduce the use of antibiotics was a good idea, and were happy for their child to participate.
 Parents’ main reason for taking their child to the doctor was because their child was upset and in pain and they wanted pain relief for their child.
 Parents did not express any preconceptions of whether the child should receive antibiotics or not, and were happy to discuss treatment options with the doctor.
 Parents spoke positively about the trial drops and all believed they reduced pain in the child, although this was also the case for parents whose children received placebo drops.
 Parents stated they would be happy to purchase the drops over the counter from a pharmacy, provided pharmacist advice was available.